Connectivity graphs of uncertainty regions: Hardness Results for BCU

 \subsubsection{Linking the gadgets.}

 Here we explain how variable gadgets can be linked to clause gadgets and how variable gadgets can be linked to each other.

-In the gadget shown in Figure~\ref{fig:clausegadget}, in order to connect to more than one variable gadget positioned beneath the clause gadget, it is necessary to change the location of the red and blue points in the square regions from being horizontally aligned to vertical.
-This can be accomplished using the corner gadget, shown in Figure~\ref{fig:linkgadget}.
-Other useful versions of this gadget can be made by taking its horizontal and vertical mirror images.
-Likewise, the corner gadget allows to connect to variable gadgets above the clause gadget.
-To connect the lower arm of the clause gadget to a variable gadget above the clause gadget, two corner gadgets are necessary.
+Clause-variable connectors represent edges of $H(\Phi)$ and, as such, they propagate truth values vertically.
+In order to attach them to the horizontal arms of the clause gadget, shown in Figure~\ref{fig:clausegadget}, we use a corner gadget, shown in Figure~\ref{fig:linkgadget}, to change the alignment of the \redcolour\ and \bluecolour\ points in the square regions from horizontal to vertical.
+The corner and clause gadgets may be reflected as necessary in order to attach to three clause-variable connectors above and/or below the clause gadget.

-To complete the connection between vertex and clause gadgets, it remains to explain how to connect pairs of square uncertainty regions, one in the vertex gadget and the other in an extension of one the arms of the clause gadgets.
-We would like to propagate truth assignments (choice of red or blue point in the variable gadget) consistently along such connectors.
+To complete the connection between vertex and clause gadgets, it remains to explain how to connect pairs of square uncertainty regions, one in the variable gadget and the other in an extension of one of the arms of the clause gadgets.
+We would like to propagate truth assignments (choice of \redcolour\ or \bluecolour\ point in the variable gadget) consistently along such connectors.
 When the distance between the points to be joined in the two squares is a multiple of $5$ and these points are vertically aligned, the connection can be made in the way analogous to that shown in Figure~\ref{connection_points}(Left).
-Otherwise, when the two squares to be connected are placed arbitrarily in space, the construction of such connectors can be easily accomplished but is quite tedious to describe.
+Otherwise the construction of such connectors can be easily accomplished but is quite tedious to describe.
 We leave this construction to the reader.

-To connect variable gadgets together, we add $n-1$ \emph{loose} connections between the $n$ variable gadgets by using a sequence of squares that allow the variable gadgets to be $5$-connected to each other, regardless of the choice of point in the squares of the gadget.
-Figure~\ref{fig:forestlink} shows an example of such a connection.
+To connect variable gadgets to each other (in place of the edge subset $E_1$ of the Planar 3-SAT embedding), we add $n-1$ \emph{loose} connections between the $n$ variable gadgets by using a sequence of squares that allow the variable gadgets to be $5$-connected to each other, regardless of the choice of point in the squares of the gadget.
+Figure~\ref{fig:forestlink} shows such a loose connection between two horizontal sequences of squares.
+The variable gadgets may need to be expanded by adding horizontal sequences of squares in order to allow these connections.